ParadexRelayer/Consumer-API-docs/readme.md

 ## POST /v0/order
 `private endpoint`

 Creates an order on Paradex by posting a signed 0x compatible order.
-To get an compatible unsigned order, see the zrxOrder object returned by POST /v0/orderParams
+To get a compatible unsigned order, see the zrxOrder object returned by POST `/v0/orderParams`
 The zrxOrder must be signed and the resultant vrs added to the order submission.
-The feeId in the order submission is also returned in the orderParams endpoint in the fee object.
+The feeId in the order submission is also returned in the `v0/orderParams` endpoint in the fee object.

 #### parameters